WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod09/0901-Deploy and use certificates.md

 10. Close the **Certificate Templates** **Console**.

-### Task 3: Configure templates so that they can be issued
+### Task 3: Configure templates so they can be issued

 1. On **LON-DC1**, in the **Certification Authority** console, right-click or access the context menu for **Certificate Templates**, point to **New**, and then select **Certificate Template to Issue**.